Kodipher/TypeToSquad/README.md

 - change the voice mid-message via the `[voice]` tag,
 - add pauses and sound effects via `[wait]` and `[sound]` tags.

-Some of this requires setting up in settings.
+Some of this requires setting up, like adding shorthands for sound effect paths.
 See [/docs/Replacements](./docs/Replacements.md) and [/docs/MarkupTags](./docs/MarkupTags.md) for further information.